matomo-org/developer-documentation/docs/4.x/working-with-piwiks-ui.md

 _This class is considered deprecated and only exists for historical reasons as some components are still using it.
 [Please use the `MatomoUrl` class instead.](/guides/vue-getting-started#accessing-and-changing-the-url)._

-The `broadcast` object is stored directly in the `window` object and has methods parse the current URL.
+The `broadcast` object is stored directly in the `window` object and has methods to parse the current URL.

 #### Parsing the URL